 What is Chemical Digestion?

 Mechanically broken down food particles consist of finely ground organic materials, which are more often composed of long and complex molecules.
-These molecules have to be simplified by means of chemical digestion in order for them to be able to absorb into the body.
-Digestive enzymes are responsible for the chemical breakdown of food.
-Amylase, Trypsin, Nuclease, Protease, Lipase, and Collagenase are some of the major digestive enzymes.
+These molecules have to be simplified using chemical digestion in order for them to be able to absorb into the body.
+Digestive enzymes mainly carry out the chemical breakdown of foods.
+Amylase, trypsin, nuclease, protease, lipase, and collagenase are some of the major digestive enzymes.
 The concentrations and presence of enzymes determine the speed of chemical digestion.
 Different enzymes are responsible for digestion of their specific molecules (e.g. proteases for proteins; amylase for carbohydrates; lipase for lipids, etc.).

-What is the difference between Mechanical Digestion and Chemical Digestion?
+What is the Difference Between Mechanical Digestion and Chemical Digestion?